timcassell/ProtoPromise/README.md

 This library took inspiration from <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise">ES6 Promises</a> (javascript), <a href="https://github.com/Real-Serious-Games/C-Sharp-Promise">RSG Promises</a> (C#), and <a href="https://assetstore.unity.com/packages/tools/upromise-15604">uPromise</a> (C#/Unity) and improved upon their short-comings.

+## Latest Updates

+### v 0.9

+- New `async` and `await` support in C# 7.0 or later.
+- Added `ContinueWith` methods.
+- Debugging:
+  - Enhanced Causality Trace, readable from an `UnhandledException`'s `Stacktrace` property.
+All ProtoPromise library functions are stripped from the stacktrace.
+  - Added `System.Diagnostics.DebuggerNonUserCodeAttribute` to all classes in the library so that you will no longer step into library code using Visual Studio's debugger.
+- Reduced memory when ObjectPooling is set to `Internal` or `All`.

+See <a href="https://github.com/timcassell/ProtoPromise/blob/master/ReleaseNotes.md">Release Notes</a> for detailed changes.

 ## Contents

 - [Promises/A+ Spec](#promisesa-spec)